Kaitlyn Robrock

-Kaitlyn Robrock (/ˈroʊbrɒk/ ROH-brok, born December 30, 1983) is an American voice actress, she is best known for her role as the voice of Minnie Mouse since 2019, succeeding Russi Taylor.
+Kaitlyn Robrock (/ˈroʊbrɒk/ ROH-brok; born December 30, 1983) is an American voice actress.
+She is best known for her role as the current voice of Minnie Mouse, succeeding Russi Taylor following her death in 2019.

 Career

-Robrock began working at Disneyland Resort in Anaheim, California as an entertainment host in 2003, often working in Town Square as an attendant for the Disney characters.
+Robrock began working at Disneyland Resort in Anaheim, California as an entertainment host in November 2003, often working in Town Square as an attendant for the Disney characters.
 In 2013, she began providing background voices for the parks, including Buena Vista Street, Pandora – The World of Avatar, Tokyo Disneyland and Tokyo DisneySea, and Disneyland Paris' "It's a Small World".

 Robrock's roles include Mrs. Budnick on Golan the Insatiable, various characters on the Cartoon Network series ThunderCats Roar and Roxie Guttman in the Netflix series Dead End: Paranormal Park.
 She voiced Tommy Goodman on the Adult Swim series Mr. Pickles and its spin-off Momma Named Me Sheriff.
 She also provided the voice of Retsuko's mother in the English dub of the Netflix anime series Aggretsuko.

-In 2019, Robrock succeeded Russi Taylor as the voice of Minnie Mouse, following Taylor's death in July of that year.
+In 2019, Robrock succeeded Russi Taylor as the longtime voice of Minnie Mouse, following Taylor's death in July of that year.
 Her first performances as Minnie were in two Disney Jr. Mickey Mouse shorts, Mickey Mouse and the Magical Snowy Holiday and Mickey Mouse and the Magical Holiday Bag.